Sweden: chimps euthanized after escaping from zoo enclosure - NewsBreak

 She said that the chimpanzees are strong and dangerous animals and the zoo's main focus “is that no human gets hurt.”

-Troselius told Swedish radio that a fifth chimpanzee is believed to have left its enclosure, though there were no other immediate details.
+Troselius told Swedish radio that a fourth chimpanzee is believed to have left its enclosure, though there were no other immediate details.

 It was unclear how the mammals were able to escape from their enclosure.